 - Productivity: adding $44 billion in export earnings over the next decade (2020 to 2030) through a focus on creating value.

-- Sustainability: reducing our biogenic methane emissions to 10% below 2017 levels by 2030 and to between 24% and 47% below 2017 levels by 2050, and 10% below by 2030.
+- Sustainability: reducing our biogenic methane emissions to 10% below 2017 levels by 2030 and to between 24% and 47% below 2017 levels by 2050.
 Plus restoring New Zealand's freshwater environments to a healthy state within a generation.

 - Inclusiveness: employing 10% more New Zealanders from all walks of life in the food and fibres sector by 2030, and 10,000 more New Zealanders in the food and fibres sector workforce over the next 4 years (by 2024).

 How we will make the roadmap happen